serain/mongo-scrapy/README.md

 ## Use cases

-I occasionally need to crawl 1000s of URLs and run some queries on the data.
 This may work for you if you're trying to answer questions like which websites:

 * have a certain header
 * set a cookie name/value